ProjectGrantwood/public-health-nonprofit-program-funding/README.md

 A MySQL database & API developed in under two weeks using Spring Boot

-## Brief Description:
+## Brief Description

-This repository contains all process documents, code, and documentation for my final project as part of Promineo Tech's Feb.
+This repository contains all process documents, code, and documentation for my final project as part of [Promineo Tech's](http://www.promineotech.com) Feb.
 2023 Backend Developer Cohort.
 The goal of the project was to create a MySQL database and corresponding API endpoints with fully implemented CRUD operations.
 The database architecture is meant to reflect organizational tracking of funding sources for a fictional nonprofit focusing on public health.

-    For more information on the project details, please refer to the proposal document located in src/main/resources/static!
+For more information on the project details, please refer to the proposal document located [here](http://www.github.com/ProjectGrantwood/public-health-nonprofit-program-funding/src/main/resources/static/designdocs/FINAL_PROJECT_PROPOSAL.pdf).

 *I came up with this idea in consultation with my endlessly loving, hard-working, beautiful wife Liz, who is a program manager for a public health nonprofit (...when she's not working overnight as a bedside nurse, or being called "Mom").
 This project, not to mention my career as a developer, would not exist without her support.*